DynamicDevices/meta-mono/README.md

 #### 30/11/2016

-4.8.0.371
+4.8.0.374

-* Maintainer has tested Poky (Jethro/Krogoth/Morton) builds on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application
+* Maintainer has tested Poky (morty) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

 #### 28/07/2015